artur-s/FsWorkshop/Basics.md

         let aString = "Hola"
         let aList = [1;2;3]
         ```
     - Functions.
-Parameters are in no need of parenthesis, but it needed for precedence.
+Parameters are in no need of parenthesis, but they are needed for precedence.
       - Signature
         ```fsharp
-        val functionName : domain -> range`
+        val functionName : domain -> range
         ```
         ```fsharp
         let square x = x * x